Shamrock Bowl XXI: First half

-2nd Half
+Second half

 The second turnover of the game came on the very first play from scrimmage after half time.
 Admirals linebacker Martin Mulvey recovered an Andrew Gordon fumble to give the Admirals the ball on the Vikings 20-yard line.
 The Admirals scored a touchdown shortly afterwards on a pass from David Lomasney to receiver Dominic MacHale to give them a 14-8 lead.
 The Vikings then drove into scoring range getting a 1st and goal on the Admirals 5-yard line.
 However, a defensive stand by the Admirals prevented a score after they stopped the Vikings on 4th down.
 The Vikings defense then ensured that their offense got the ball back in good field position when they forced the Admirals to punt after not picking up much yardage on the ensuing possession.
 This gave the Vikings the ball at midfield and, through runs by Bassitt and Gordon, they got to the 10-yard line.
 Then Seamus Hogan scored his second touchdown, running up the middle on a draw play and pushing the ball over the goal line as Admirals defenders attempted to tackle him.
 Adrian Garvey's single point conversion gave the Vikings a one point lead.

 The Vikings defense stopped the Cork Admirals again, forcing them to punt the ball early in the 4th quarter.
 This time the Vikings caught the Admirals' defense off guard as they went to the air with a long pass from Bassitt to receiver Marc Ashworth who was stopped on the Admirals 5-yard line.
 On the next play, game MVP Seamus Hogan sealed the award with his third touchdown of the day, as he bounced his run to the right and found the corner of the endzone, which was also converted to give the Vikings a 22-14 lead.
 However, the game was far from over.
-Admirals quarterback David Lomasney led the Admirals on a long drive, during which O’Callaghan and Pezeron both contributed big yardage.
-After Seamus Hogan stopped O’Callaghan just short of the endzone, the Admirals looked like they would be sending the game into overtime with a first down on the Vikings 2-yard line.
+Admirals quarterback David Lomasney led the Admirals on a long drive, during which O'Callaghan and Pezeron both contributed big yardage.
+After Seamus Hogan stopped O'Callaghan just short of the endzone, the Admirals looked like they would be sending the game into overtime with a first down on the Vikings 2-yard line.
 However, the Vikings defense came up with their best defensive performance of the afternoon and held them out on all four downs.
 The Vikings then tried to run out the clock on the ensuing possession, but were forced to punt after only picking up one first down.
 With just over 2 minutes remaining, Daniel Smith got off a great punt, pinning the Admirals back inside their own half.
 But the Admirals still had more than enough time to score.
 They picked up a couple of first downs, but were stopped on 4th down with less than 30 seconds remaining on the clock as they tried to convert with a Statue of Liberty play to Alan Pezeron.
 The Vikings then kneeled down to win their first ever Shamrock Bowl, 22-14.